"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to learn more.

-The pharmacological activity of Trileptal (oxcarbazepine) is primarily exerted through the 10-monohydroxy metabolite (MHD) of Oxcarbazepine.
-The precise mechanism by which Oxcarbazepine and MHD exert their antiseizure effect is unknown; however, in vitro electrophysiological studies indicate that they produce blockade of voltage-sensitive sodium channels, resulting in stabilization of hyperexcited neural membranes, inhibition of repetitive neuronal firing, and diminution of propagation of synaptic impulses.
+The pharmacological activity of TRILEPTAL is primarily exerted through the 10-monohydroxy metabolite (MHD) of oxcarbazepine [see Pharmacokinetics].
+The precise mechanism by which oxcarbazepine and MHD exert their antiseizure effect is unknown; however, in vitro electrophysiological studies indicate that they produce blockade of voltage-sensitive sodium channels, resulting in stabilization of hyperexcited neural membranes, inhibition of repetitive neuronal firing, and diminution of propagation of synaptic impulses.
 These actions are thought to be important in the prevention of seizure spread in the intact brain.
 In addition, increased potassium conductance and modulation of high-voltage activated calcium channels may contribute to the anticonvulsant effects of the drug.
-No significant interactions of Oxcarbazepine or MHD with brain neurotransmitter or modulator receptor sites have been demonstrated.
+No significant interactions of oxcarbazepine or MHD with brain neurotransmitter or modulator receptor sites have been demonstrated.

 Oxcarbazepine and its active metabolite (MHD) exhibit anticonvulsant properties in animal seizure models.
 They protected rodents against electrically induced tonic extension seizures and, to a lesser degree, chemically induced clonic seizures, and abolished or reduced the frequency of chronically recurring focal seizures in Rhesus monkeys with aluminum implants.
-No development of tolerance (i.e., attenuation of anticonvulsive activity) was observed in the maximal electroshock test when mice and rats were treated daily for five days and four weeks, respectively, with Oxcarbazepine or MHD.
+No development of tolerance (i.e., attenuation of anticonvulsive activity) was observed in the maximal electroshock test when mice and rats were treated daily for 5 days and 4 weeks, respectively, with oxcarbazepine or MHD.

-The half-life of the parent is about two hours, while the half-life of MHD is about nine hours, so that MHD is responsible for most antiepileptic activity.
+The half-life of the parent is about 2 hours, while the half-life of MHD is about 9 hours, so that MHD is responsible for most antiepileptic activity.

-Based on MHD concentrations, Trileptal (oxcarbazepine) tablets and suspension were shown to have similar bioavailability.
+Based on MHD concentrations, TRILEPTAL tablets and suspension were shown to have similar bioavailability.

-After single-dose administration of Trileptal (oxcarbazepine) tablets to healthy male volunteers under fasted conditions, the median tmax was 4.5 (range 3 to 13) hours.
-After single-dose administration of Trileptal (oxcarbazepine) oral suspension to healthy male volunteers under fasted conditions, the median tmax was six hours.
+After single-dose administration of TRILEPTAL tablets to healthy male volunteers under fasted conditions, the median t ma x was 4.5 (range 3 to 13) hours.
+After single-dose administration of TRILEPTAL oral suspension to healthy male volunteers under fasted conditions, the median t ma x was 6 hours.

-Steady-state plasma concentrations of MHD are reached within 2-3 days in patients when Trileptal (oxcarbazepine) is given twice a day.
+Steady-state plasma concentrations of MHD are reached within 2 to 3 days in patients when TRILEPTAL is given twice a day.
 At steady state the pharmacokinetics of MHD are linear and show dose proportionality over the dose range of 300 to 2400 mg/day.

-Effect of Food: Food has no effect on the rate and extent of absorption of oxcarbazepine from Trileptal (oxcarbazepine) tablets.
-Although not directly studied, the oral bioavailability of the Trileptal (oxcarbazepine) suspension is unlikely to be affected under fed conditions.
-Therefore, Trileptal (oxcarbazepine) tablets and suspension can be taken with or without food.
+Food has no effect on the rate and extent of absorption of oxcarbazepine from TRILEPTAL tablets.
+Although not directly studied, the oral bioavailability of the TRILEPTAL suspension is unlikely to be affected under fed conditions.
+Therefore, TRILEPTAL tablets and suspension can be taken with or without food.

 Approximately 40% of MHD is bound to serum proteins, predominantly to albumin.
 Binding is independent of the serum concentration within the therapeutically relevant range.
 Oxcarbazepine and MHD do not bind to alpha-1-acid glycoprotein.

-Oxcarbazepine is rapidly reduced by cytosolic enzymes in the liver to its 10-monohydroxy metabolite, MHD, which is primarily responsible for the pharmacological effect of Trileptal (oxcarbazepine) .
+Oxcarbazepine is rapidly reduced by cytosolic enzymes in the liver to its 10-monohydroxy metabolite, MHD, which is primarily responsible for the pharmacological effect of TRILEPTAL.
 MHD is metabolized further by conjugation with glucuronic acid.
 Minor amounts (4% of the dose) are oxidized to the pharmacologically inactive 10,11-dihydroxy metabolite (DHD).

 Oxcarbazepine is cleared from the body mostly in the form of metabolites which are predominantly excreted by the kidneys.
 More than 95% of the dose appears in the urine, with less than 1% as unchanged oxcarbazepine.
 Fecal excretion accounts for less than 4% of the administered dose.
 Approximately 80% of the dose is excreted in the urine either as glucuronides of MHD (49%) or as unchanged MHD (27%); the inactive DHD accounts for approximately 3% and conjugates of MHD and oxcarbazepine account for 13% of the dose.

-The half-life of the parent is about two hours, while the half-life of MHD is about nine hours.
+The half-life of the parent is about 2 hours, while the half-life of MHD is about 9 hours.

-Following administration of single (300 mg) and multiple (600 mg/day) doses of Trileptal (oxcarbazepine) to elderly volunteers (60-82 years of age), the maximum plasma concentrations and AUC values of MHD were 30%-60% higher than in younger volunteers (18-32 years of age).
+Following administration of single (300 mg) and multiple (600 mg/day) doses of TRILEPTAL to elderly volunteers (60 to 82 years of age), the maximum plasma concentrations and AUC values of MHD were 30% to 60% higher than in younger volunteers (18 to 32 years of age).
 Comparisons of creatinine clearance in young and elderly volunteers indicate that the difference was due to age-related reductions in creatinine clearance.